-Capture of wild steelhead at the Lower Wenatchee site for all life stages was low, totaling 331 smolts, parr, and fry combined and an estimated 339 collected had the trap operated without interruption.
-Peak catches of steelhead occurred in May (Figure 11).
-Due to the low captures no mark/recapture trials were conducted in 2015.
-In 2014 however, two trials using hatchery steelhead transitional/smolts were piloted.
-Based on these two trials a pooled efficiency of

-0.036 was used to estimate (95% C.I.) the emigrant population at 8,632 (±45,053) parr and smolt emigrant steelhead.
-However, due to the small number of trials, small sample sizes, use of hatchery transitional/smolts surrogates and the relationship not being significant, caution should be used in the interpretation and use of the estimate.
-Mean length (SE) of transitional/smolts and parr was 179 (24.8) and 94 (22.7) mm, respectively (Table 8).
+Capture of wild steelhead at the Lower Wenatchee site for all life stages was low, totaling 417 fry, parr, and smolts combined and an estimated 505 collected had the trap operated without interruption.
+Peak catches of steelhead occurred in July (Figure 11).
+One mark/recapture trial was conducted using hatchery steelhead transitional/smolts in 2016.
+When combined with two trials using hatchery steelhead transitional/smolts 2014 a pooled efficiency of 0.028 was used to estimate (95% C.I.) the emigrant population (no fry) at 10,135 (±102,145) parr and smolt emigrant steelhead.
+If you include fry, the emigrant population was estimated at 18,400 (± 185,447).
+However, due to the low number of trials, small sample sizes, use of hatchery transitional/smolts surrogates and the relationship not being significant, caution should be used in the interpretation and use of the estimate.
+Mean length (SE) of transitional/smolts and parr was 159 (29.6) and 83 (24.0) mm, respectively (Table 8).

 Figure 11.
-Daily capture of wild steelhead at the Lower Wenatchee River trap.
+Daily capture of wild steelhead at the Lower Wenatchee rotary smolt trap.
+Blue line indicates river discharge and red horizontal line indicates non-trapping period.

 Table 8.
-Fork length and weight of wild steelhead sampled at the lower Wenatchee smolt trap.
+Mean fork length (mm) and weight (g) of wild steelhead sampled at the Lower Wenatchee rotary smolt trap.